dubhalley/TS01-DualVCO/README.md

 I realized that there wouldn't be enough space to make a clean assembly, so I opted for the rear side.

 Paper stuck on the dibond

 <img src='Pictures/ProtoA 0.2.jpg' width='400px'/>

 Tube holder

 <img src='Pictures/ProtoB 0.2.jpg' width='400px'/>

 More space for the components ?
+Not enough ...

 <img src='Pictures/Proto 0.3.jpg' width='400px'/>